 Fleishman Hillard.
 Summer internship to learn about public relations or public affairs.
 The programme involves a variety of projects, including research, writing, media monitoring, event coordination, media pitching and brainstorming.

 Google Adcamp.
 All expenses paid experience at Google offices in Dublin, focused on Google’s advertising sales and services operations and an overview of Google’s ad products and insight into the industry.
-70 students will be selected to participate.
+50 students will be selected to participate, across multiple offices.
 You must demonstrate academic excellence and an interest in online advertising sales and services (e.g. have taken courses in advertising and/or have experience within the industry).

 Google Online Marketing Challenge.
 The Google Online Marketing Challenge is an opportunity for students to experience and create online marketing campaigns using Google AdWords and Google+.
 With a $250 budget provided by Google, students develop and run an online advertising campaign for a business or non-profit organization over a three week period.
 The teams that develop and communicate the most successful campaigns win prizes, including a trip to Google for the students and their professor.
 Students also have the opportunity to participate in the optional Google+ Social Media Marketing Award by maintaining a Google+ Page for their clients over a six week period.
 The Challenge is open to student teams of three to six members.